WayneCrawford/tiskitpy/docs/source/classes/transfer_functions.rst

-.. _TransferFunctions:
+.. _ResponseFunctions:

-TransferFunctions
+ResponseFunctions
 =======================

-Calculate transfer functions (actually, frequency response functions, according to [BP2010]_) for a given input channel and a range of output channels.
+Calculate frequency response functions for a given input channel and a range of output channels.

-Detailed information is in :ref:`tiskit.TransferFunctions`
+Detailed information is in :ref:`tiskitpy.ResponseFunctions`

 The main methods are: